yibawifi/wifisdk/README_en.md

 ### 3、Common API instructions(Please note: The API below must be used in Android main Thread or mistakes will appear)
 ```
 //Set token SDK.
 If there is no token, please go to the official website (http://www.pegasus-mobile.com/) to get.
-//If the token is not set, you will not be able to get free WiFi; SDK's partial functionality will not be used.
+//If the token is not set, you will not be able to get shared WiFi; SDK's partial functionality will not be used.
 WiFiSDKManager.getInstance().setToken( this , "your app token");

- //To access free WiFi notification switch status: true: On  false: Off  Default setting:true
+ //To access shared WiFi notification switch status: true: On  false: Off  Default setting:true
-  WiFiSDKManager.getInstance().getFreeWifiToggle( this ) ;
+  WiFiSDKManager.getInstance().getSharedWifiToggle( this ) ;

- //To set the free WiFi notification switch status:  true: On   false: Off   Default setting: true
+ //To set the shared WiFi notification switch status:  true: On   false: Off   Default setting: true
- //If you set as false, then you will not receive any notifications of free WiFi
+ //If you set as false, then you will not receive any notifications of shared WiFi
- WiFiSDKManager.getInstance().setFreeWifiToggle( this , true );
+ WiFiSDKManager.getInstance().setSharedWifiToggle( this , true );

  //To access the open WiFi notification switch status: true: On   false:Off  Default setting: true
   WiFiSDKManager.getInstance().getOpenWifiToggle( this ) ;